 Boston is considered one of the greatest cities in the nation and, to some, the world.
-With over 400 years of history as one of the original English settlements in Massachusetts, you can be sure there are tons of interesting things to learn, see, and do in “The Cradle of Liberty”.
-And there are actually many activities that don’t cost a dime!
-We’re sharing 18 fun free things to do in Boston.
+With over 400 years of history as one of the original English settlements in Massachusetts, you can be sure there are tons of interesting things to learn, see, and do in “The Cradle of Liberty.”
+There are actually many activities that don’t cost a dime, like this list of fun free things to do in Boston.

 A Quick Boston Overview